mantczakaus/ont_amplicon/README.md

 - Specify the analysis mode: ```--analysis_mode clustering``` (this is set to clustering by default; haivng this parameter in place will enable us to add other analysis modes like mapping to ref down the track if required).

-- Specify the ``--analyst_name`` and the ``--facility`` either on the nextflow command or in a config file.
+- Specify the ``--analyst_name`` and the ``--facility`` either on the nextflow command or in your parameter file.
 The analysis cannot proceed without these being set.

 - To set additional parameters, you can either include these in your nextflow run command:
   ```